 We have developed a strong relationship and collaboration with One World Arts’ One World Film Festival such as programming a series of Canadian documentaries in 2015 at the National Art Gallery of Canada and co-presenting a number of Canadian documentaries in 2017 at Saint Paul University.

 Ottawa Champions Baseball Club

-In partnership with the Ottawa Champions Baseball Club, we have programmed a series of films by local and pan-Canadian filmmakers at a special yearly summer event at the Raymond Chabot Grant Thornton Baseball Park with the aim of presenting films to sports fans and potential new film going audiences.
+In partnership with the Ottawa Champions Baseball Club, we programmed a series of films by local and pan-Canadian filmmakers at a special yearly summer events in 2015, 2016 and 2017 at the Raymond Chabot Grant Thornton Baseball Park with the aim of presenting films to sports fans and potential new film going audiences.

 Ottawa Independent Video Awards

-We have supported and participated in the SAW Video Media Art Centre’s inaugural Ottawa Independent Video Awards by sponsoring “The Best Director Under 25 Award”.
+We have supported and participated in SAW Video’s (now DARC) inaugural Ottawa Independent Video Awards in 2015 by sponsoring “The Best Director Under 25 Award”.
 By sponsoring this award, we encouraged young filmmakers in the craft of creating and telling stories that entertain and captivate audiences locally, nationally and internationally.

-It addition we continue to promote and support numerous events and screenings of independent Canadian films on an on-going basis such as SAW Video’s Jumpstart Screenings and the Canadian Film Institute‘s talks with filmmakers and the screening of their films.
+It addition we continue to promote and support numerous events and screenings of independent Canadian films on an on-going basis such as DARC‘s Jumpstart Screenings and the Canadian Film Institute‘s talks with filmmakers and the screening of their films.